 Click here to read why organizations, schools, and communities are showing their support for Waste Reduction Week!

-Proclaim Waste Reduction Week
+How to Proclaim Waste Reduction Week in Canada

-Fill out the proclamation form below and upload the scanned certificate, or email your certificate to firstname.lastname@example.org.
+2. Fill out the proclamation form and upload the signed certificate, or email your certificate to firstname.lastname@example.org.
 Don't forget to tell us why you are proclaiming and what your organization is doing to reduce waste and support a circular economy!
 To eliminate paper use, we prefer proclamations submitted online.

 Ready to proclaim?
 Fill out the form by clicking the button below.